Bindings for an unknown collector using the motto “Hoc virtutis opus” View larger

 Born in Bologna, Gabriele was educated locally, at the Collegio Ancarano and the university, where he received a classical humanist education, and obtained in 1546 a doctorate in utroque iure.
 He became professor of civil law at Bologna and in 1552 advocate of the Bolognese senate.
 Gabriele’s life took a decisive turn in 1556, when he was appointed Auditor of the Sacra Romana Rota.
 In 1562, he became counsellor to the cardinal legates in the works of the Council of Trent; in 1565, he was created cardinal by Pope Pius IV; and in 1566, he was ordained and elected bishop of Bologna (promoted to archbishop in 1582).
 By 1543, Gabriele was associated with Prospero Fontana in Bologna’s Accademia degli Affumati, and by 1550, he was acquainted with Achille Bocchi, author of the Symbolicae Quaestiones (1555).
 At later dates he became friends with Carlo Sigonio and Ulisse Aldrovandi, and consulted both while preparing his Discorso intorno alle immagini sacre e profane (published in 1582).

 Gelli’s grounds for associating Gabrielle Paleotti with the Virgilian motto “Hoc virtutis opus” are left unstated.4 In 1953, Anthony Hobson relied on Gelli when tentatively assigning ownership of one of these five bindings (no. 2 in List below) to Gabriele Paleotti.5 By 1965, Hobson’s doubts about Paleotti’s ownership appear to have dissipated: the book was reintroduced as “bound for” Gabriele Paleotti, with the flaming torch described as Gabriele’s personal, symbolic device, and “Hoc virtutis opus” as Gabriele’s motto.6 Paleotti’s residency in Bologna led Hobson to suppose that the binding was Bolognese work.
-Both of his attributions (to Paleotti and to a Bolognese bindery) were sustained by Tammaro De Marinis.7 While the general features of these bindings remind of earlier works of the local Pflug and Ebeleben bindery,8 the tools employed have yet to be observed on any Bolognese bindings, and the bindings just as likely were made in a provincial shop elsewhere in Northern Italy.
+Both of his attributions (to Paleotti and to a Bolognese bindery) were sustained by Tammaro De Marinis.7 While the general features of these bindings remind of earlier works of the local Pflug and Ebeleben bindery,8 the tools employed have yet to be observed on any Bolognese bindings, and the bindings just as likely were made in a provincial shop elsewhere in Italy.
 The device of a flaming torch has yet to be associated with Gabriele Paleotti.

 Details of tools (from upper cover of no. 2 in List below)